Parallel Plate Capacitor

 Capacitance is the ability of a system to store an electric charge.
 It is defined as the ratio of the change in electric charge to the corresponding change in electric potential.

 The SI unit of capacitance is the farad (F), named after the English physicist Michael Faraday.
+To better understand the forces at play, you might explore the magnetic force calculator which deals with related electromagnetic concepts.

 Common Capacitor Types